 Things To Do In Yosemite

-The Curry Village tent cabins are conveniently located within a walking distance to some of the main attractions and trails in Yosemite National Park.
+The Curry Village tent cabins are conveniently located within walking distance of some of the main attractions and trails in Yosemite National Park.
 Here are a few of Yosemite’s highlights that we recommend visiting:

 Lower Yosemite Falls